How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

 }

-Converting Color Image to Grayscale Image with WebGL
+Converting a Color Image to a Grayscale Image with WebGL

-Theoretically, the speed of processing grayscale images is faster than that of processing color images, because a color image has 4 channels, whereas a grayscale image has only 1 channel.
-If the input data source is a grayscale image, the above code can be changed as follows:
+Theoretically, processing grayscale images is faster than processing color images because a color image has four channels, whereas a grayscale image has only one.
+If the input data source is a grayscale image, the above code can be modified accordingly:

 barcodereader